ManageIQ/manageiq-documentation/managing_providers/_topics/automation_management_providers.md

 You can use the large library of existing Ansible playbooks as
 {{ site.data.product.title_short }} state machines to automate tasks such as deployments, backups, package updates, and maintenance in your
-{{ site.data.product.title }} environment.
+{{ site.data.product.title_short }} environment.
 This can be particularly useful for quickly applying changes across large environments with many virtual machines or instances.